Canon EOS 350D 64bit Driver Problem

 January 22, 2011

-After years of struggling to get full control over my photographs using cheap point and shoot digital cameras, I decided to purchase a second-hand Canon 350D / Digital Rebel XT as a cheap entry into the digital SLR realm.
+After years of struggling to get full control over my photographs using a cheap point and shoot digital cameras, I decided to purchase a second-hand Canon 350D / Digital Rebel XT as an affordable entry into the digital SLR realm.

-I’m very happy with the camera its self, but disappointment came my way when trying to connect the camera to my laptop running Windows 7 64-bit.
+I’m pleased with the camera its self, but disappointment came my way when trying to connect the camera to my laptop running Windows 7 64-bit.

 With the 350D set to “PC Connect” in the cameras settings menu and attaching it directly to my laptop via the USB cable, resulted in the message “Device driver software was not installed successfully.”
-After a quick search I found that switching the USB communication setting to “Print/PTP” allowed Windows 7 to at least see the camera as a drive, allowing me to gain access to the images stored on the card.
-This work around is all well and good, but renders the remote shoot function redundant, this is something I can/will have to live without.
+After a quick search, I found that switching the USB communication setting to “Print/PTP” allowed Windows 7 to at least see the camera as a drive, allowing me to gain access to the images stored on the card.
+This workaround is all well and good but renders the remote shoot function redundant, and this is something I can/will have to live without.

 After seeing old posts on forums relating to this problem, from what I can see up until now there has been no attempt on Canon’s behalf to bringing out a 64-bit compatible driver.
 This makes me think that Canon’s after sales support may not be all that.
 I know there is no issue with the newer models of this camera, but if I do find my self in the future wanting to upgrade to a more modern digital SLR, I may have just been persuaded to seriously consider a Nikon over Canon.